UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Manages the development officers assigned to specific fundraising projects and ensures the campus' prospect management system is followed.

-Public announcement of the acceptance of gifts is made by the Communications Office subject to approval by the donor and the Vice Chancellor-University Advancement.
+- Public announcement of the acceptance of gifts is made by the Strategic Communications & Public Affairs office subject to approval by the donor and the Vice Chancellor-University Advancement.